naninovel/docs/docs/en/guide/characters.md

 @char Kohaku.Body/Pose1,Face/Smile
 ```

 — will invoke `Body/Pose1` and `Face/Smile` appearance change events.
 Use this to trigger multiple animator triggers simultaneously to set up complex animation states.
-All the appearances will as well serialize with the actor state and restore on game load or rollback.
+All the appearances will also serialize with the actor state and restore on game load or rollback.

 ![](https://i.gyazo.com/f438703100ca8c695de814fe08ff2427.mp4)